Dasharo/docs/docs/guides/lab-assembly/pcengines.md

 The below table contains platform-specific information about all elements which are needed to create testing stands for Protectli machines.

-!!! warningpcengines
+!!! warning
-    Please note that using RTE v1.0.0 change way how [OSFV cli](https://github.com/Dasharo/osfv-scripts/blob/main/osfv_cli/src/osfv/libs/rte.py#L284)
+    Please note that using RTE v1.0.0 or older change way how [OSFV cli](https://github.com/Dasharo/osfv-scripts/blob/main/osfv_cli/src/osfv/libs/rte.py#L284)
     works.
-On v1.0.0 there is no need for additional step of enabling SPI GPIO, on v1.1.0 there is.
+On v1.0.0 and older there is no need for additional step of enabling SPI GPIO, it is required only from v1.1.0 onwards.
 If it would not be reflected in [model file](https://github.com/Dasharo/osfv-scripts/tree/main/osfv_cli/src/osfv/models)
     it may lead to issues.
 For more details please check [here](https://github.com/Dasharo/osfv-scripts/issues/86).